 Why Is Coached Pushing Done?

 A prolonged second stage of labour might be detrimental to the baby’s survival.
 Coached pushing helps reduce the duration of the second stage.
 Hence in indicated cases, it is now widely applied in deliveries around the world.

-Prolonged second stage of labour can be estimated as per the guidelines of the American college of obstetricians & gynaecologists.
-It states that a second stage more than three hours without epidural, and two with epidural is prolonged for primi mothers.
-While it is 2 and 1 hour respectively for multigravid mothers.
+The prolonged second stage of labour can be estimated as per the guidelines of the American College of Obstetricians & Gynaecologists.
+It states that a second stage more than three hours without epidural, and two with an epidural is prolonged for primigravida mothers, while it is 2 and 1 hour, respectively, for multigravida mothers.

-According to a 2006 study, which assessed about 300 women undergoing normal delivery without epidural anesthesia, found that there wasn’t any significant difference in the pushing stage of both, coached versus spontaneous pushing groups.
+According to a 2006 study, which assessed about 300 women undergoing normal delivery without epidural anaesthesia, there wasn’t any significant difference in the pushing stage of both coached versus spontaneous pushing groups.
 Neither the mother nor the baby had any significant benefits according to the study.

 A higher risk of urinary problems was reported previously by the same research team in women who were offered coached pushing.
-Spontaneous pushing did not have any adverse effects reported.
+No adverse effects were reported for spontaneous pushing.

 Coached pushing was also associated with one or more of the following:

 - Higher likelihood of episiotomy or perineal damage.